fieryWalrus1002/grana_model/README.md

 # grana_model
-Author: Magnus Wood, Kirchhoff Lab, WSU
+Author: Magnus Wood, Kirchhoff Lab, WSU \n
 Date: 2020 onward

 ## Protein structures in the landscape of a